dashapopova/Data-Analysis-Python-II/HWs/FinalProjectGuidelines.md

 ## Final Project Guidelines

-**Due 10.12 23:59** Please e-mail me a link to the github repository with your work
+**Due 14.12 23:59** Please e-mail me a link to the github repository with your work, please check that the repository is open

 This is the exam for this class (there won't be a separate exam meeting!), it is worth 40% of the final grade